OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 ## Next steps

-The [Code Editor](https://aka.ms/office-scripting-overview) has more samples for you to explore as you learn Office Scripts.
-Visit [Scripting Fundamentals for Office Scripts in Excel on the web](../develop/scripting-fundamentals.md) to learn more about the platform.
+Open the Code Editor and try out some of our [Sample scripts for Office Scripts in Excel on the web](../resources/excel-samples.md).
+You can also visit [Scripting Fundamentals for Office Scripts in Excel on the web](../develop/scripting-fundamentals.md) to learn more about creating Office Scripts.